Voimareitti

 • Resistant starch / fibre supplements.
 Whole-food fibre is the simpler, cheaper route.

-Safety and disclaimers
+Safety and special situations

 Not medical advice